hummingbot/hummingbot-site/docs/blog/posts/the-orders-must-flow-from-trader-mobiwan/index.md

 Marvin regularly placed small mining orders, but that did not make his orders invalid.
 It did, however, often yield negligible rewards, which did not impact his order flow, in itself.
 In other words, Marvin was able to maintain a steady stream of valid mining orders, regardless of their order size.

-### Order tracking
+### Order Tracking

-To ensure sure that his mining orders were valid at all times, Marvin kept regular watch of Hummingbot’s [Rewards](https://miner.hummingbot.io/dashboard/rewards?ref=blog.hummingbot.org) page.
+To ensure that his mining orders were valid at all times, Marvin kept regular watch of Hummingbot’s [Rewards](https://miner.hummingbot.io/dashboard/rewards?ref=blog.hummingbot.org) page.
 This showed his active campaigns and the rewards he had earned for the previous snapshots (with a 30-minute delay).
 Marvin regularly drilled down to individual reward snapshots on the Markets page to study his earnings in detail.

 ![orders](image_2.jpg)